jupyter-incubator/proposals/sparkmagic/proposal.md

 Alternatives we know of:

 * Combination of IPython, R kernel (or rpy2), and Scala kernel for an in-Spark-cluster Jupyter installation.
 This does not allow the user to point to different Spark clusters.
-It might also result in resouce contention (CPU or memory) between the Jupyter installation and Spark.
+It might also result in resource contention (CPU or memory) between the Jupyter installation and Spark.
 * IBM's Spark kernel does not provide a REST endpoint, requires the installation of Jupyter in the cluster, and does not create pandas dataframes.
 * sparklingpandas builds on Spark's DataFrame class to give users a Pandas-like API but does not take care of remote connectivity and is for pyspark only.